GDPR and AI tools: it's easier than you think to break the rules

 If personal data is sent into that session, you have a problem.
 And it is easy to do without noticing: the name of a contact person at a client in an email draft, a case with a national identity number, an HR document you want summarised.
 It does not have to be intentional to be a breach.

-It is the account, not the tool
+It is the account and the contract, not just the tool

 In practice, that means: